-Notes: Table shows cohort specific treatment effects from lime dosing using two-way Mundlak regressions..
+Notes: Table shows cohort specific treatment effects from lime dosing using two-way Mundlak regressions.
+We use robust standard errors, clustered by postcode sector (columns 1 and 2) or bootstrapped (columns 3 and 4).
 ATT = Average Treatment on the Treated estimate.
 APE = Average Partial Effect estimate.
 Birthweights is the birthweight of the child in grams.
 Under-5 Mortality is the probability of all deaths and recorded non-viable pregnancies, including stillbirths and spontaneous abortion.
 Birthweight regression estimates are rounded to 1 decimal place, mortality estimates are rounded to 3 decimal places.
-SE = standard error.
-For birthweight regressions we use errors clustered by postcode sector, for mortality we use bootstrapped errors.
-MDE = Minimal detectable effect, calculated as 2.5SE.
-We calculate MDE for an increase in birthweight and a decrease in mortality.
-Significance Codes: : 0.01, : 0.05, : 0.1